 10. Industrial Blue Bedroom Decor

 What occurs when you mix the coldness of industrial metal with the warmth of rustic blue?
 This design style uses navy or slate blue to soften the hard edges of industrial elements like exposed brick, metal piping, or concrete floors.
-A blue upholstered bed can serve as a soft centerpiece in a room with metal bedside tables and Edison bulb blue color adds a necessary layer of comfort and serenity to an otherwise "hard" balance creates a trendy, loft-style bedroom that feels curated and cool while still being a very comfortable place to sleep every night.
+A blue upholstered bed can serve as a soft centerpiece in a room with metal bedside tables and Edison bulb lighting.
+The blue color adds a necessary layer of comfort and serenity to an otherwise "hard" aesthetic.
+This balance creates a trendy, loft-style bedroom that feels curated and cool while still being a very comfortable place to sleep every night.

 11. Slate Blue Rustic Bedroom